Prosdino95/SOFTWARE-ENGINEERING-2/README.md

 simply run `./make.sh`

 ## Implementations
-All information about the implementation are available in the file `documentation.pdf` in the implementation folder.
+All information about the implementation are available in the file `ITD.pdf` in the implementation folder.